stujaffe/conformal-predictors-vgg-model/final_project/README.md

 5. To run `train_modified.py`:
     a.
 Command is: `python3 train_modified.py [num_epochs] [full|dev]`.
 E.g. `python3 train_modified.py 20 full` <br />
     b. `full` means the full `fitzpatrick17k.csv` dataset and `dev` means run only 1000 samples from the dataset.
 Note that with `dev` mode you may run into issues when splitting the dataset using group stratification due to class imbalances. <br />
     c.
 Run `train_modified.py` on a CUDA enabled machine or else it will take forever, until the end of time basically.
-An AWS EC2 g4dn.4xlarge was used and it took around 20-25 minutes per epoch. <br />
+An AWS EC2 g4dn.4xlarge was used and it took around 60 to 90 seconds per epoch. <br />
     d.
 The model will run for 20 epochs over 8 different variations of train/test splits, 7 from the original authors and 1 added by us.
 You can modify which variations are run with the global variable `HOLDOUT_SET_LIST` at the beginning of the script. <br />
     e.
 All model outputs will be, as you might suspect, in the directory `output`. <br />
 6. To run `train_mcdropout.py` is the same process as `train_modified.py`.
 We specifically only ran `train_mcdropout.py` for the `random_holdout50` train/test split due to the extra computational overhead of the Monte Carlo dropout.
 You can adjust the train/test split groups in `HOLDOUT_SET_LIST`.
 To increase the number of MC dropout iterations, adjust the global variable `NUM_MC_SAMPLES`.